Anindita123-code/Milestone3_Data_Centric/README.md

 3. Forgot Password for Existing User
     * In the login screen below the button, I use the Generate new Password link.
 I am routed to the Reset Password screen.
     * I add the username less than 5 characters and try to submit.
 A mandatory pattern matching error pops up.
+    * I add an invalid email id and try to submit. my input is underlined in red indicating that something is wrong.
+    * I add the email id which is valid and this has to be the one that I had used during registration, this shows a green underline and i can proceed
-    * I add a invalid username and add passwords which are mismatching.
+    * I add a invalid username and /or emailid and add passwords which are mismatching.
 I get an error message "invalid User"
+    * I add a valid username and wrong emailid and add passwords which are matching.
+I get an error message "invalid User"
-    * I add a valid username mismatching passwords.
+    * I add a valid username and emailid and mismatching passwords.
 I get an error message saying "Password doesn't match, please try again"
-    * I add a valid username and two matching passwords.
+    * I add a valid username and emailid which i had provided during user registration and two matching passwords.
 I get a message "New Password generated for user"
     * I click on the link below the button .
 On selecting Login with new Password.
 I am redirected to the login page.

 4. Logout